honno/gzip-quine/_posts/2019-07-22-how-to-make-compressed-file-quines.md

 ### DEFLATE-compressed data stream

-As we mentioned, compressed data is essentially only comprised of *print* and *repeat* instructions.
-But it is actually a *DEFLATE* data stream .
+As mentioned, compressed data can be boiled down to just of *print* and *repeat* instructions.
+But to get to that level of abstraction, we need to understand what it really is---a *DEFLATE* data stream .

 And even them I'm fudging it a bit, because *technically* it can be any compression method you like (denoted by the `CM` block in the GZIP header).
 For modern GZIP compressors and decompressors (tools tend to do both), I believe most programs just expect use of DEFLATE anyway, so that's what we are caring about today.
 DEFLATE is not ubiquitous in the wider world of "compressing stuff", but it's concepts are shared by many modern compression efforts.